Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Syndrome measurement and preprocessing

+We map the TSCC onto three (identical) copies of color codes.
+Our plan is to decode on the color codes instead on decoding on the TSCC.
+For this we need to measure the color code stabilizers on the TSCC.

+One idea to reduce the complexity of the measurements of color coder stabilizers is to break them down to smaller body measurements (product of gauge generators).
+This is similar to how a TSCC stabilizer is measured using measurements of commuting gauge generators and then combining their outcome.
+Fig.~\ref{fig:All_redZstab} illustrates how the $Z$ type stabilizers on the red stack can be decomposed as product of gauge generators.
+We can obtain similar map for $X$ type stabilizers.
+Measurement of all these operators using only 2 body gauge generators is not possible since they anticommute among each other.
+Fig.~\ref{fig:anti_comm} shows an example of how two gauge generators of stabilizers $B_{f_r}^X$ and $B_{f_g}^Z$, on the red stack, anticommute with each other at the highlighted location.
+Due to this, both the stabilizers cannot be measured simultaneously using the 2-body gauge operators\footnote{We would like to acknowledge Oscar Higgot for highlighting this issue in the previous version of this paper.}.

+Hence instead of measuring the color code stabilizer using product of individual gauge generators, we measure 4-body or 8-body TCC stabilizer directly on TSCC.
+Fig.~\ref{fig:All_redZstab_direct} shows how these measurements are done on the TSCC to obtain the $Z$ type color code stabilizers on red stack.

-\begin{remark} Note that all the $Z$ type stabilizer generators of the color codes on each of the three stacks are generated as elements of the gauge group of the TSCC.
+Similarly, we can directly measure both $X$ type and $Z$ type stabilizers, for all three stacks, on the TSCC using 4 and 8-body measurements.
+Note that while measuring stabilizers for $c$ stack, where $c \in \{r,g,b\}$, only the qubits on $c$ face of TSCC are involved. \begin{remark} Note that all the stabilizer generators of the color codes on each of the three stacks are generated as elements of the gauge group of the TSCC.
 The dependencies among the individual color codes are respected by this decomposition.
-So for instance on the color code on each stack the dependencies corresponding to Eq.~\eqref{eq:tcc-z-stab-dep} are also respected. \end{remark}
+So for instance on the color code on each stack the dependencies corresponding to Eq.~\eqref{eq:tcc-z-stab-dep} are also respected. \end{remark} The above remark makes sure that we get the correct measurement outcome for all the stabilizers after the syndrome measurement process.
+The syndrome measurement is given in Algorithm~\ref{alg:direct}.